influxdata/kapacitor/README.md

 Kapacitor allows you to define the DAG implicitly via operators and invocation chaining in an pipeline API.
 Similar to how [Flink](http://flink.apache.org) and [Spark](http://spark.apache.org) work.

-## DSL
+## TICK DSL

-Kapacitor uses a DSL to define the DAG so that you are not required to write and compile Go code.
+Kapacitor uses a DSL called [TICK](http://influxdb.com/docs/kapacitor/v0.1/tick/) to define the DAG so that you are not required to write and compile Go code.

-The following is an example DSL script that triggers an alert if idle cpu drops below 30%.
-In this DSL the variable `stream` represents the stream of values from InfluxDB.
+The following is an example TICK script that triggers an alert if idle cpu drops below 30%.
+In the language the variable `stream` represents the stream of values.

 ```
 stream
   .from("cpu_idle")
-  .where("cpu = cpu-total")
+    .where("cpu = 'cpu-total'")
   .window()
     .period(10s)
     .every(5s)
   .mapReduce(influxql.mean("value"))
   .alert()
     .crit("value < 30")
     .email("oncall@example.com")
 ```

 This script maintains a window of data for 10s and emits the current window every 5s.